dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupDatabase.md

 {: .AppCommand}
 </div>

-### Incremental Backups and Bulk HFile Imports {#UsageBulk}

-Our incremental backup feature does not currently capture data loaded via the Bulk HFile Import ([`SYSCS_UTIL.BULK_IMPORT_HFILE`](sqlref_sysprocs_importhfile.html)) mechanism.
-After you restore from an incremental backup, you must re-run bulk imports to bring the database to the state it was in when up.

 ### Temporary Tables and Backups {#UsageTemp}

 There's a subtle issue with performing a backup when you're using a